couchbaselabs/CouchCocoa/README.md

 ## Build Instructions

+### Prerequisite

+Xcode 4.1 or later, with the SDK for iOS 4 or later.
+(It's possible the project might still work with Xcode 3, but we're not testing or supporting this.)

 ### One-Time Repository Setup

 If you cloned the CouchCocoa Git repository, aso opposed to downloading a precompiled framework, then you'll next need to initialize Git "submodules".
 This will clone the dependency JSONKit into the "vendor" subfolder: